 In the movie, Anakin takes part in a dangerous Podrace on Tatooine.
 The Podrace is impressive itself in terms of a visual effects sequence.
 But I couldn’t help feel that this sequence diverted a lot from the main plot of the film.
 It also seemed fortunate and lucky for Anakin when he won the Podrace

-Despite these issues with Anakin, it turns out that he may be the Chosen One to bring balance into the Force in this galaxy far, far away.
-These ‘Star Wars’ prequels depict Anakin Skywalker’s journey, as he would later become a very important character in the ‘Star Wars’ saga, which I won’t reveal here.
+Despite these issues with Anakin, it turns out that he may be the Chosen One to bring balance to the Force in this galaxy far, far away.
+These ‘Star Wars’ prequels depict Anakin Skywalker’s journey as he would later become a very important character in the ‘Star Wars’ saga, which I won’t reveal here.

 The film also features Ian McDiarmid as Senator Palpatine, whom Queen Amidala meets on Coruscant, a city-sized planet, to discuss the situation with Naboo and the Trade Federation.
 Palpatine seems to be an open-hearted and kind man, but can he be more than he appears when he becomes Chancellor?

-‘The Phantom Menace’ also features the first chronological appearance of Anthony Daniels as C-3PO, a protocol droid built by Anakin and Kenny Baker as R2-D2, an astromech droid.
-It was nice when C-3PO and R2-D2 first met each other in the movie and very funny when R2 said C-3PO was ‘naked’.
+‘The Phantom Menace’ also features the first chronological appearance of Anthony Daniels as C-3PO, a protocol droid built by Anakin.
+There’s also Kenny Baker as R2-D2, an astromech droid.
+It was nice when C-3PO and R2-D2 first met each other in the movie and it was funny when R2 said C-3PO was ‘naked’.